spmrl/spmrl-website/content/sharedtask.rst

 Getting the Shared Task Data Set
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 All data but Arabic are freely available under the same conditions as during the shared task.
-Unless stated otherwise by their original licenses, any commercial exploitation of treebank data, derived parsing or tagging models are prohibited.
-Those data set are made available for reproductibility's sake and in the hope that this shared task data will provide inspiration for the design and evaluation of future parsing systems for these languages.
+Unless stated otherwise by their original licenses, any commercial exploitation of treebank data,
+derived parsing or tagging models are prohibited.
+Those data set are made available for
+reproductibility's sake and in the hope that this shared task data will provide inspiration
+for the design and evaluation of future parsing systems for these languages.

-The Arabic data we provided is based on the LDC's ATB 4.1, 3.1 and 3.2, then converted to both Columbia's CaTib Dependency Treebank (Habash & Roth, 2009) and to Stanford's preprocessed version
+The Arabic data we provided is based on the LDC's ATB 4.1, 3.1 and 3.2, then converted to
+both Columbia's CaTib Dependency Treebank (Habash & Roth, 2009) and to Stanford's preprocessed version
 of the ATB (Green & Manning, 2010).
-is to be made available soon by the LDC via its usual channels.
-Contact us at spmrl.sharedtask@gmail.com if you absolutely need the data urgently, we'll made available our (huge) set of scripts we used
+It is to be made available soon by the LDC via its usual channels.
+Contact us at spmrl.sharedtask@gmail.com
+if you absolutely need the data urgently, we'll made available our (huge) set of scripts we developed
 to create the data.